 After round two, only one amateur was left standing: Japan’s Hideki Matsuyama.
 He’d won the Asia Pacific Amateur championship the previous October and would go on to win it again in 2011.
-As a professional, Matsuyama has twice finished in the top-10 at Augusta.
+Matsuyama went on to win the Green Jacket 10 years later.

-After round three of the 75th Masters, Rory McIlroy had extended his lead to four.
+After round three of the 75th Masters, McIlroy had extended his lead to four.
 He carded a steady two-under-par 70, and his nearest challengers were unable to gain ground.
-Jason Day shot 72 and was four behind, Fred Couples also had 72 while Geoff Ogilvy, who had been within four, fell back with 73.
+Day shot 72 and was four behind, Couples also had 72, while Geoff Ogilvy, who had been within four, fell back with 73.

-Tiger Woods continued his trend of Jekyll and Hyde-like on-course performances as he struggled to a two-over-par 74.
-After the previous day’s 66, it seemed he’d re-found his Major winning form.
-But he looked out of sorts on Saturday and, seven strokes back, he faced an uphill struggle if he was to win his first Masters title since 2005.
+Woods continued his trend of Jekyll and Hyde-like on-course performances as he struggled to a two-over 74.
+After the previous day’s 66, it seemed he’d rediscovered his Major-winning form.
+But he looked out of sorts on Saturday and, seven strokes back, faced an uphill struggle if he was to win his first Masters title since 2005.

 Rory McIlroy in the group behind had just holed a monster birdie putt on the 17th.